OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 Next to each distinct value will be a second column that contains the frequency, or the number of times that value occurs in the data.
 These two columns(distinct values and frequency) will repeat for all the source columns in the profiled table.

-If a list of unique values was truncated, the last value in the list will be `"List truncated..."`; this indicates that there are one or more additional unique source values that appear less than the number entered in the “Min cell count”.
+If a list of unique values was truncated, the last value in the list will be `"List truncated..."`; this indicates that there are one or more additional unique source values that have a frequency lower than the “Min cell count”.

 The scan report is powerful in understanding your source data by highlighting what exists.
 For example, the above example was retrieved for the "GENDER" column within one of the tables scanned, we can see that there were two common values (1 & 2) that appeared 104 and 96 times respectively.